 In comparison, marijuana is cheaper than other medicinal drugs in terms of both net and out-of-pocket costs.
 So it’s likely that the market cost of medical marijuana will progressively fall as awareness of the therapeutic benefits (and subsequent use) rises.
 There’s also no threshold to how high the pharmaceutical drugs can be offered at according to Harvard Medical School’s Lester Grinspoon, which isn’t the case in the medical cannabis industry.

-Overview of the Cost of Medical Marijuana
+Overview of the Net Cost of Market in Florida

-While this is just a general estimate of the breakdown of the projected charges, based on the average patient in the state of Florida, this should give you a good snapshot into what you may be looking at in terms of the total cost of medical marijuana:
+While this is just a general estimate of the breakdown of the projected net cost charges, based on the average patient in the state of Florida, this should give you a good snapshot into what you may be looking at in terms of the total cost of medical marijuana:

 1. Evaluation Visit with Qualified Doctor = $200 or more: which can be $185 or less with the right doctor.